itinerantfoodie/itinerantfoodie.github.io/_drafts/have-bitcoin-will-travel.md

 There's a coworking and coliving space in Siem Reap called AngorHub which takes Bitcoin.
 Also there's some places in Phenom Penh which take it too.

 ## Japan
 Now we’re talking.
 Especially if we bring Tokyo in the scene.
+There is a LOT of bitcoin places, scattered around Roppongi.
+Also two ATMs.

 You can’t pay rent in bitcoin yet, but there are many bars and restaurants which take the currency thanks to some very enthusiastic members of the local bitcoin community there.

+![Pink Cow](https://images.itinerantfoodie.com/have-bitcoin-will-travel/pinkcow.png)

 In Kyoto, there's even a capsule hotel that supports bitcoin.

-![Pink Cow](https://images.itinerantfoodie.com/have-bitcoin-will-travel/pinkcow.png)
+Japan also is one of the first nations [who recognize bitcoin as a currency](https://cointelegraph.com/news/japan-officially-recognizes-bitcoin-and-digital-currencies-as-money) (another [source](file:///www.japantimes.co.jp/news/2016/03/04/business/tech/japan-oks-recognizing-virtual-currencies-similar-real-money)).
+After all, they are in the future.

 ## Phillipines
 Thanks to the Phillipines being a remittance corridor a lot of Bitcoin startups have decided to profit from this by using Bitcoin as a cheaper/faster  alternative to moving money across borders.
-One notable startup is called coins.ph
+One notable startup is called [coins.ph](https://coins.ph) which let you cash out at any Security Bank ATM ([ATM locator](https://www.securitybank.com/map/)).

+## All purpose services

+There's a service called [BitRefill](https://www.bitrefill.com/) which lets you top up a China, Phillipines, Thailand, Malaysia, Cambodia, Vietnam, Laos, and Singapore sim.
+Surprisingly, Singapore is the only developed Asian country which lets you do that.